maubanel/UE5-Hello-World/installing/README.md

 ##### `Step 14.`\|`UE5HW`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Scroll to the bottom and select the `Look for another app on this PC` link.
+Scroll to the bottom and select the `Choose an app on your PC` link.

 ![at bottom select look for another app](images/LookForAnotherApp.png)